AstarNetwork/astar-docs/docs/EVM/faq.md

 ### Is there a step by step guide on how to deploy smart contract in the Astar ecosystem?

-Yes, please follow [this tutorial](first-contract) in our documentation.
+Yes, you can follow [this tutorial](first-contract) within our documentation.

 ### Can I use [Remix](https://remix.ethereum.org) or [Hardhat](https://hardhat.org/) for smart contract deployment?

-Yes of course.
+You sure can.

-### What is the name of the native tokens in the Astar ecosystem?
+### What are the names of the native tokens in the Astar ecosystem?

 SBY (Shibuya - Testnet tokens)